-This is your Year 2 Science Knowledge Organiser for Summer I. Animals Including Humans researching
+This is your Year 2 Science Knowledge Organiser for Summer I. Animals Including Humans life stages researching comparative & fair testing 🗱 the stages of: egg, chick,

 Scientific Enquiry

 We will research using secondary sources like non-fiction books different life cycles of animals and present these using diagrams.
 We will ask scientific questions to people to find out how a baby or animal is looked after.